 Microbial Identification / Serology identifies the species that are present to help you understand correlations between an affected product and its potential source in the environment or a food ingredient.

 Bureau Veritas has specialized ISO 17025 accredited food laboratories throughout North America covering all matrices related to microbiological testing.
 We utilize a wide array of Health Canada and AOAC methods approved by the CFIA, USDA and FDA that vary in matrix applicability, sensitivity, turnaround time and cost.
 Results are provided in as fast as 1.5 days.

 - Product testing: prevents contaminated products from reaching consumers, while ensuring ingredients are safe and comply with regulatory requirements.

 - Environmental monitoring: ensures the facility environment is hygienic and sanitary, thereby verifying the effectiveness of the sanitation program through environmental swabbing.

 - Water safety: assesses the quality and safety of water in hand washing sinks, sanitation lines or water/ice throughout the facility to ensure it is not a source of contamination.

 - Air safety: monitors environmental air and compressed air to detect the presence of airborne microbes that could contaminate products and production lines.

-Our technical experts will work with you to determine the right method for your needs, and our dedicated service team is available to support you as issues arise and regulatory requirements change.
+Our technical experts will work with you to determine the right method for your food quality testing needs, and our dedicated service team is available to support you as issues arise and regulatory requirements change.

 USING OUR ONLINE TOOLS